LiamJCates/Programming-Notes/C++/CodeExamples/Algorithms/Math/SumConsecutive.md

 Sum All from 1 to N

 N(N+1) / 2
-where N is the highest number in the range
+where N is the highest number in the range [1, N]

 Sum Evens from 1 to N

 N(N+2) / 4
-where N is the highest even number in the range
+where N is the highest even number in the range [1, N]